abuna1985/simple-react-counter/README.md

     ...
 ```

-I made a reusable component and all I need to do in order to add counters is create state and add JSX to the App.js.
+Now the functions are reusable and they don't care about the counter state.
+If I wanted to make a 4th counter, all I need to do is initiate state for a 4th counter and add the JSX (`<Title>`, `<Display>` `<Buttons>`).
+Now I see the benefit of reuseable components.

 ## Requirements